micmejia/bible-dump/AMPC/1 Kings/1 Kgs 4.md

-For he was wiser [^b]than all other men--than Ethan the Ezrahite, and Heman, Calcol, and Darda, the sons of Mahol.
+For he was wiser than all other men--than Ethan the Ezrahite, and Heman, Calcol, and Darda, the sons of Mahol.
 His fame was in all the nations round about.